mikedilger/gossip/README.md

 We do not intend to support the following features/NIPs:

 - NIP-03 - OpenTimestamp Attestations for Events: We handle such events, but we do nothing about the ots fields in them.
-- NIP-04 - Encrypted Direct Message: I doesn't believe this is a good idea to do encrypted messaging this way, as it leaks metadata and has a cryptographic weakness.
 - NIP-06 - Basic key derivation from mnemonic seed phrase.
 This is probably not applicable anyways.
 - NIP-07 - window.nostr capability for web browsers.
 This is not applicable.